 4) There are too many temptations at home, at work and in social situations.

 One of my first blogs of 2014 discussed cleaning your space, and it included tips and strategies to set up a less tempting home environment.
 The principles extend to work and social situations.
 Invited to a home dinner party?
 Offer to bring a dish and make sure it’s healthy.
 That way you’ll know there’s at least one dish that’s appropriate for your eating plan.
 Invited to a big buffet?
 Use a smaller plate, make vegetables the base, and take small spoonfuls of favorite choices.

 If you have wine, limit yourself to two glasses and drink a full glass of water in between the two.
 Hold a hot beverage after you eat, chew gum, or suck on a hard candy to avoid taking seconds.
 For work, bring small portions of healthy snacks, such as nuts, an apple or banana, perhaps a small Greek yogurt.

-Brown bag lunch to work so you control your food.
-If there’s a planned restaurant lunch, get involved in the location choice, so you know some healthy selections are available.
+Pack a brown bag lunch for work so you can control your food.
+If there’s a planned restaurant lunch, get involved in the location choice so that you know some healthy selections will be available.
 Doing this even 80 percent of the time can help you to stay on your diet.

 Amy Hendel is a Physician Assistant and Health Coach with over 20 years of experience.
 Noted author, journalist and lifestyle expert, she brings extensive expertise to her monthly shareposts.
 Her most recent book, The 4 Habits of Healthy Families is available for purchase online, and you can watch her in action on her shows Food Rescue and What's for Lunch?
 Sign up for her daily health tweets or catch her daily news report at www.healthgal.com.